LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

-A ``RAJA::TypedIndexSet`` is a container that can hold an arbitrary collection of segment objects of arbitrary type as illustrated in the following figure, where we have to contiguous ranges and an irregularly-spaced list of indices.
+A ``RAJA::TypedIndexSet`` is a container that can hold an arbitrary collection of segment objects of arbitrary type as illustrated in the following figure, where we have two contiguous ranges and an irregularly-spaced list of indices.

 .. figure:: ../figures/IndexSet.png